Robbie Grossman Player Props: Rangers vs. Orioles

-After going 1-for-3 with a double in his most recent game, Robbie Grossman and the Texas Rangers face the Baltimore Orioles (who will hand the ball to Kyle Bradish) at 8:05 PM ET on Monday.
+On Tuesday, Robbie Grossman (coming off going 0-for-2) and the Texas Rangers face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 8:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Phillies.
+In his previous game he had a hitless showing (0-for-2) against the Orioles.

 Robbie Grossman Game Info & Props vs. the Orioles